acd5849/RREF-Calculator/README.md

 This is my first project!

-NOTE: So far, unless updated, it can take in any whole, real numbers i.e. it can not take in fractions at the moment.
+NOTE: So far, unless updated, it can take in any whole numbers i.e. it can not take in fractions at the moment.